csiro-risk-assessment/mozzie/README.md

 To instruct the code to read binary, rather than plaintext files, you need to ensure the `SpatialDependence` file-type is `generic_float_binary` (rather than just `generic_float`).
 Similarly, to instruct the code that your wind files ("raw" or "processed") are binary, use `Wind.setBinaryFileFormat(1)`.
 The `tests` directory has examples of this.

-To create a binary version of a plaintext file use the `ab_convert` program contained in the `auxillary` directory.  `ab_convert` stands for "ascii-binary converter`.
+To create a binary version of a plaintext file use the `ab_convert` program contained in the `auxillary` directory.  `ab_convert` stands for "ascii-binary converter".
 Eg
 ```
 ./code/auxillary/ab_convert ascii2binary 1517 1667 generic_float plaintext.csv binary_version.bin
 ```